Contraception advice

 • Libido changes

-We can adjust, switch, or replan your contraception if needed.
-At Happiher, you’re never “stuck” with a method that doesn’t suit you.
+We can adjust, switch or replan your contraception if needed.
+At Happiher you’re never “stuck” with a method that doesn’t suit you.

 Contraception Across Life Stages

-• Postpartum women: breastfeeding-safe options may be needed
+• Postpartum women: breastfeeding safe options

 Emergency Contraception

-If you’ve had unprotected sex or contraceptive failure (e.g., condom breakage, missed pills), emergency contraception is available.
+If you’ve had unprotected sex or contraceptive failure (e.g. condom breakage, missed pills) emergency contraception is available.
 Options include:

-• Copper IUD insertion (the most effective method, up to 5 days after ovulation)
+• Copper IUD insertion (the most effective method up to 5 days after ovulation)

 Why Choose Happiher for Contraception Advice?

-• Full range of contraceptive options explained clearly
+• Full range of contraception options explained

-• Compassionate, discreet, patient-centred care
+• Discreet, patient-centred care